Vagdevi-G615/invoice/README.md

 # Invoice Classifier

 A machine learning application that classifies invoices into different categories (e.g., utilities, purchase orders, receipts) using a trained model.
-The app is deployed on Render, allowing users to upload invoices and receive predictions via a web interface or API.
+The app is deployed on Render, allowing users to upload invoices and receive predictions via a web interface.

 ## Features